 During my tests, the program did find and recover many types of files.
 For example, the Windows version took about 21 minutes to scan a 16GB flash drive finding 4.17GB files, and nearly 2 hours to find almost 4000 files totaling 42.52GB from my PC hard drive.
 However, it is worth noting that not all found files are what I wanted to recover, and it did take me a while to search through the hundreds of items the software found.

 Is Recoverit worth trying?
-I’d say yes because at least it gives you some hope to retrieve important files you lose (especially when you don’t have any backups).
+I’d say yes because at least it gives you some hope to retrieve important files.
 Yes, it can be time-consuming for the scan process to complete if you’ve enabled the Deep Scan mode, and it could be time-consuming to filter out desired files from the long list.
 But just imagine how upset you are when you lose important data versus the hope that data rescue software like Wondershare delivers.

 Thus, I have no problem recommending this data recovery program.
 It is well-designed and does work to retrieve files from the dead.
 But, it is also important to understand that it won’t succeed in every case.
 The best way for avoiding data disasters is to make regular backups!